Force over Distance: Chapter 37

 But he did.

-The third problem with Nick Rush was, armored or not, conscious or not, the he was nineteen parts fight to one part fold.
+The third problem with Nick Rush was, armored or not, conscious or not, he was nineteen parts fight to one part fold.
 Young was acquiring a real taste for watching the guy create and burn an endless array of personal engines, but, even better, was helping him break the sound barrier into quiet on the other side.

 Wray’d been right.
 Young hadn’t seen it until he’d started looking, but Rush had stopped tensing up, snapping away, stepping back whenever Young invaded his personal space.
 And Young invaded his personal space a lot.
 More than was necessary.
 That’d been part of the problem between them from day one.